 For conference creation, the UE and the IMS core network must support Three Way Session creation as described in section 5.3.1.3.3 of 3GPP TS 24.147 [13].
 The UE must apply option 2b) when inviting the remote user to the conference.
-The UE must support the construction of the "Default Conference Factory URI for MMTel" as specified in clause 13.10 of 3GPP Release 12 TS 23.003 [2].
+If the UE has not been configured with Conf_Factory_URI parameter as specified in Annex C.3, then the UE must construct the "Default Conference Factory URI for MMTel" as specified in clause 13.10 of 3GPP Release 12 TS 23.003 [2].